Valdez has twice been named an “All-American City.” It has pleasant surroundings, access to mountains and

 Valdez Events

-• 53RD ANNUAL FISH DERBY All summer long until September 6th.
+• ANNUAL FISH DERBY

-• HALIBUT DERBY Starts May 23rd through September 6th.
+• HALIBUT DERBY

-• SILVER SALMON DERBY Starts July 25th through September 6th.
+• SILVER SALMON DERBY

-• GOLD RUSH DAYS Fun & games.
-July 29th through August 2nd.
+• GOLD RUSH DAYS

 Fish from the Shore at Allison